poseidon-framework/poseidon-framework.github.io/trident.md

 ##### The forge selection language

-The text in `--forgeString`, `--forgeFile` (and with limited syntax also in `--fetchString` and `--fetchFile`) are parsed as a domain specific query language that describes precisely which entities should be compiled in the output package of a given `forge` operation.
+The text in `--forgeString` and `--forgeFile` (and with a reduced syntax also in `--fetchString` and `--fetchFile`) are parsed as a domain specific query language that describes precisely which entities should be compiled in the output package of a given `forge` operation.
 The language has multiple syntactic elements and a specific evaluation logic.

 In general a `--forgeString` query consists of multiple entities, separated by `,`.
 The main entities are Poseidon packages, groups/populations and individuals/samples:

 - Each package title is surrounded by `*`: `*package*`.
 That means if you want all individuals of the Poseidon package `2019_Jeong_InnerEurasia` in the output package you would add `*2019_Jeong_InnerEurasia*` to the query.
 - Groups/populations are not specially marked: `group`.
-So to get all individuals of the group `Swiss_Roman_period`, you would simply add `Swiss_Roman_period`.
+So to get all individuals of the group `Swiss_Roman_Period`, you would simply add `Swiss_Roman_Period`.
 - Individuals/samples are surrounded by `<` and `>`: `<individual>`. `ALA026` therefore becomes `<ALA026>`.
 A second way to denote individuals is with the more verbose and specific syntax `<package:group:individual>`.
-Such defined individuals take precedence over differently defined ones (so: directly with `<individual>` or as a subset of `*package*` or `group`).
+Such defined individuals take precedence over differently defined ones (so directly with `<individual>` or as a subset of `*package*` or `group`).
 This allows to resolve duplication issues precisely -- at least in cases where the duplicated individuals differ in source package or primary group.
 - Package versions can be appended to package names, such as `*package-1.2.3*`.
 - This also works with the verbose individual syntax: `<package-1.2.3:group:individual>`.